Art & CultureArt & Culture

 In this case, if you haven’t much money but you just don’t want to give up visiting our region, read this article, because this mini-guide is what you need.

-Piazza San Francesco, in the centre of Ravenna, hides many treasures.
-One of them definitely is the basilica that gives the name to the piazza.
-In the 14th century, the basilica was one of the favourite places of no less than the Supreme Poet Dante Alighieri.
+The centre of Ravenna hides many treasures.
+One of them is the Basilica of San Francesco.
+In the 14th century, it was one of the favourite places of the Supreme Poet Dante Alighieri.

 A little advice!
 Sharp your eyes: you will see a number of goldfish happily swims.

-Take a picture from above in Piazza Maggiore
+Take a picture from above in Piazza Maggiore, Bologna

-Beating the heart of Bologna, Piazza Maggiore is a gigantic square surrounded by some of the buildings that made the history of this old medieval municipality.
+Beating the heart of Bologna, Piazza Maggiore is a gigantic square surrounded by some of the buildings that made the history of this old medieval town.

-There is San Petronio with its unfinished façade, Palazzo Dei Banchi, Palazzo Dei Notai, and Palazzo d’Accursio, the headquarters of the Municipality.
+There is Basilica of San Petronio with its unfinished façade, Palazzo Dei Banchi, Palazzo Dei Notai, and Palazzo d’Accursio, the headquarters of the Municipality.

-If you go to the last floor of Palazzo d’Accursio, you can enjoy from the big windows at the end of the room, next to the entrance of the city museum Municipal Art Collections, the majestic view of the historical piazza.
+If you go to the last floor of Palazzo d’Accursio, you can enjoy a unique view of Piazza Maggiore.

 In Tresigallo, suspended above shapes and dreams

-You almost feel to be in a painting of Giorgio de Chirico, when walking along the streets of Tresigallo, a little city between Ferrara and Valley of Comacchio refounded towards the end of the 1920s.
+You almost feel to be in a painting of Giorgio de Chirico, when walking along the streets of Tresigallo, a little city near Ferrara, refounded towards the end of the 1920s.

 This place, where the autumn and winter fogs reign supreme, and where the thin air runs in the open air, reveals itself to be a striking example of perfectly preserved Italian rationalism architecture.

-There is a square in the form of a ‘D’, the church, and the portico adorned with bass reliefs, imposing buildings with its symmetrical façades tower above the city’s crossroads, and much, much more …
+There is a square in the form of a ‘D’, the church, and the portico adorned with bass reliefs, imposing buildings with its symmetrical façades tower above the city’s crossroads, and much more…

 In Rimini, the Roman history is at hand

-It almost feels like touching the history with your own hands when you stop in the big area of Parco XXV Aprile in Rimini.
+It almost feels like touching the history with your own hands when you stop in the big area of Piazza sull’Acqua in Rimini.

-You sit on one of that multitude of stairs and you lose yourself in the body of water of that ancient reservoir of the Marecchia river, framed by a suggestive outline of the Bridge of Tiberius, one of the most remarkable still extant Roman bridges.
+You sit here and you lose yourself in the body of water of that ancient reservoir of the Marecchia river, framed by the suggestive outline of the Bridge of Tiberius, one of the most remarkable still extant Roman bridges.

 The white marble meets the green colours of the park and the blue of the sky and of the water, and it’s an even more unique spectacle in the evening, when, between a stroll and a chat, you stop – even for just a moment – and enjoy all that beauty.